EliseGAY/WGS-Variant-Calling-pipeline/README.md

 - 3_Mapping : mapping and pre-process bam file with BWA, Picard and Samtools
 - 4_Variant_Calling_GATK : Variant Calling with GATK
 - 5_gVCF_Filters : Filtering of gVCF with GATK
+- 6_DP_NA_Filters : Vizualisatin and filters for sequencing depth and genotype frequencies on R.

 Requierment :

-FastQC / Trimmomatic / Samtools / BWA / Picard / GATK / BCFTools
+FastQC / Trimmomatic / Samtools / BWA / Picard / GATK / BCFTools / R